cruncher/app.js/README.md

     </div>

-The template is stored as a DOM node in app.templates[name], and can be rendered with app.render(name, context), where context is an object with properties that match template tags – such as {{ prop }}.
+The template is stored as a DOM node in app.templates[name], and can be cloned and rendered with app.render(name, context), where context is an object with properties that match template tags – such as {{ prop }}.

 <h2>Data</h2>